Engineered light could improve health and food, Nature paper suggests

 Moreover, in the plant kingdom, the authors say, tailored LED wavelengths and intensities can efficiently stimulate plant growth, alter their shapes and increase their nutritional value, opening a new world of scientific and technological possibilities for indoor farming.

-“That’s not to ignore the integration of LEDs with the internet of things,” Jeff says, “which is already happening with LED integration with electronics, sensors
+“That’s not to ignore the integration of LEDs with the internet of things,” Jeff says, “which is already happening with LED integration with electronics, sensors and communications.”

 The inevitable broadening of LED usage could add value to society far greater than the energy saved in lighting homes and buildings, the authors say.